Coastal Wetlands Initiative

 - EPA Climate Ready Estuaries | Coastal Adaptation Toolkit: Information and resources about climate change and climate change adaption.

 - EPA Watershed Academy: Educational modules about a variety of watershed issues.

 - Federal Highway Administration Environmental Review Toolkit | Wetlands and Aquatic Ecosystems: Tools and information to avoid, minimize, and mitigate damage to wetlands, watersheds and coastlines as a result of transportation projects.

-- NOAA Coastal Services Center: Technology, information and management strategies to help state and local government with coastal issues.
+- NOAA Office of Coastal Management: Technology, information and management strategies to help state and local government with coastal issues.